WPRDC/data-guide/docs/privacy.md

 Table 1: An example risk matrix.
 The rows represent probability categories associated with a potential PII breach.
 The columns represent variation in the severity of consequences associated with a potential PII breach.
 The darker shading represents a semi-quantitative assessment of the consequences of a potential breach (consequence = probability × severity).

 ####Comparison to Other Communities
+Sharing data is not a new phenomenon.
+Valuable information can be gained by looking at how other organizations share a particular dataset, or what types of policies and practices they've developed.

+Add table

 ####De-identification and Anonymization